nikolay-turpitko/x-go-templator/README.md

 ### Build & Install

-    go get github.com/nikolay-turpitko/x-go-templator
+    go get -d github.com/nikolay-turpitko/x-go-templator
+    cd $GOPATH/src/github.com/nikolay-turpitko/x-go-templator
+    glide i
+    ./.buld/install-icu4c.sh
+    make clean test build

-Refer .travis.yml for build requrements and steps.
+Refer .travis.yml for build requirements and steps.

 **Note:** to install ICU lib, you may use script `.build/install-icu4c.sh`.
 But I had to remove existing icu-devtools installation, because of conflict (`sudo apt purge icu-devtools`).

 I borrowed this script and ICU lib binding approach from https://github.com/uber-go/icu4go.
 Refer it for details.

-**Note:** pandoc, texlive and wkhtmltopdf are not build requrements, these tools used by the script as illustration of possible workflow.
+**Note:** pandoc, texlive and wkhtmltopdf are not build requirements, these tools used by the script as illustration of possible workflow.

-TODO:
-- check if it goes to go/bin
-- probably, add a link to binary, built by Travis?
+**Note:** I experimented with TeX sample (`make md-pdf`) on Travis for an hours and was finally able to run it only with `lualatex` engine, though it works perfectly well at my local Ubuntu 16.04 with either `pdflatex`, `xelatex` or `lualatex`.

+Issues I had with different engines on Travis:
+- pdflatex: babel don't accept Russian language setting;
+- xelatex: fails with some strange error (TeX capacity exceeded, sorry [input stack size=5000]).

+Currently I'm not going to provide pre-build binary or package, it's too many hustle for such a simple tool.

 ### Create a template file and (optionally) a data file